Practical Nursing

 This course is a continuation of Pharmacology I. More selected drug groups are studied.
 The focus of this course is still on the role and responsibilities of the practical nurse in the administration and monitoring of client medications.
 The mathematical skills to safely calculate drug dosages are still required for this course.
 This course utilizes experiential learning therefore, classroom activities will focus on the interactions, which take place between and among the learners.
 The facilitator will guide learning in the role of the expert learner as everyone actively participates in learning activities.
 To positively contribute to the group process you are expected to come prepared for discussion and discovery.
 This interactive process requires your attendance for all activities.

 In this course the learner will continue to develop a holistic approach to nursing.
 A variety of approaches to learning will be utilized.
 Drawing upon knowledge of anatomy, physiology, pathophysiology, physical assessment, the therapeutic nurse-client relationship and clinical experience to date, learners will employ critical thinking skills to better understand the clinical manifestations, diagnostic process, nursing assessment and care of clients who are experiencing selected acute and or chronic mental and physical health challenges, includes individuals, families, groups and communities.
+Synthesis of this knowledge will facilitate appropriate Nursing Management of various health challenges.

 This experience will take place in nursing practice settings, which will be selected through a collaborative approach to meet the student’s learning needs.
 The experience will consist of one eight-week experience either in an acute care setting or a chronic care setting.
 The focus will be to consolidate learning and to function independently when caring for clients and their families in situations where the number of variables is limited and the outcome tends to be predictable.
 During this practicum, the student will work with a preceptor.
 Upon completion, the learner will be ready to graduate as a beginning caring, competent practitioner.